phonkee/gopypi/README.md

 And it does more thant this.
 Gopypi supports management of active users, maintainers of packages and lot more.

-**This project is in development phase and should not be used in production for now.
-I am working hard to implement all features and bring alpha version in shor time.**
+**This project is under development and should not be used in production for now.
+I am working hard to implement all features and bring alpha version in short time.**

 ## Features